Hearing in children

 Treatment for glue ear

-Our private paediatric audiologist has years of experience working with children with glue ear.
-Often working with Ear, Nose and Throat (ENT) colleagues, or simply monitoring hearing levels and providing support with hearing devices when required, you will be given the most appropriate advice for your child.
+Often working with Ear, Nose and Throat (ENT) colleagues or simply monitoring hearing levels and providing support with hearing devices when required, you will be given the most appropriate advice for your child.

-As well as using play audiometry and pure tone audiometry, we also can test cochlear function using a similar technique to that used when babies are born.
-This test is called an Oto-acoustic emission (OAE) test and does not require any co-operation from an infant.
+In addition to using play audiometry and pure tone audiometry, we can also test cochlear function using a technique similar to that used when babies are born.

 If you would like the space to discuss your child’s hearing, our paediatric audiologist has a wealth of experience to support you.

-Please contact us for further information.
-Contact
+Please contact us for further information about arranging a children’s hearing test.